Note: All entries (if

 720805A 5th August -

-November and January - February (on and off): THE FACES.
+November and January - February (on and off): FACES.
 London,

 - Anymore For Anymore I (Ronnie Lane) -Anymore For Anymore bonus-track